Our Community Gardens

 How to Get Your Own Garden Plot

 Periodically, a garden plot will open up for one reason or another at any of our gardens, providing opportunities for fresh gardeners.
-Our Glouster and Chauncey gardens are still young and have space available.
+Our new Nelsonville Community Garden is very large and there is nearly 9,000 square feet of garden space open to gardeners!
 If you would like to have a plot a specific garden and there are no plots currently available, we can add you to a waitlist.
 If there are many plots available, you might be able to maintain multiple plots.
 To check on the availability of plots, contact firstname.lastname@example.org or call CFI at 740.593.5971.

 A community garden plot is included with CFI membership fees, which are just $25 for a singular person and $50 for a family.
 We also offer a low-income waiver for those unable to afford membership fees.
 You may share a garden plot with other people.
 Once you have contacted CFI to find an available plot, the next steps will include signing a gardening agreement, getting oriented to how that garden operates, and planting something!

 Community gardeners are invited to participate in at least one of our regular garden work parties per month, where the gardeners at a specific garden come together in their garden to work on their plots and complete group activities for the benefit of the whole garden, such as mulching or maintaining the Donation Station plots there.
 This is a great time to get gardening questions answered and meet your plot neighbors!